Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 |WGS 84 longitude-latitude-height | 3D | Global | http://www.opengis.net/def/crs/OGC/0/CRS84h |
 |WGS 84 / Pseudo-Mercator | 2D | Global | http://www.opengis.net/def/crs/EPSG/9.9.1/3857|

-For backwards compatibility, an older method of specifying CRS in the headers of requests is retained as a deprecated method.
-APIs that already support the (deprecated) header method can add support for the parameter method while still supporting the header method for a certain period.
-Supporting both the new method (using parameters) and the old (using headers) is trivial.

-If a client specifies CRS using a parameter AND in the header, the parameter takes precedence and the CRS in the header is ignored.

 <aside class="note" title="CRS support and GeoJSON">
 Officially, WGS84 lat-long (CRS84) is the only CRS allowed in GeoJSON.
 However, GeoJSON does state that using another CRS is allowed, if this is agreed between provider and consumer of the data.
 The API functionality described above, to negotiate the CRS between client and server, can be viewed as such an agreement.
 Many GIS clients can deal with GeoJSON in other CRS than CRS84.